-Femtosecond laser pulses were focused in the interior of bulk fused silica.
-Proper use of optical and laser processing parameters generated structural rearrangement of the material through a thermal accumulation mechanism, which governs the transmission welding process.
+Femtosecond laser pulses were focused in the interior of a single fused silica piece.
+Proper use of optical and laser processing parameters generated structural rearrangement of the material through a thermal accumulation mechanism, which could be potentially used for the transmission welding process.
 The morphology of generated features was studied using differential interference contrast optical microscopy.
-The specimen was sectioned and nanoindents were applied at the cross-section to examine mechanical responses of the region.
-Fracture toughness laser modified measurements are carried out to investigate the effects of the laser treatment on strength of the glass.
+In addition, the predictive capability of the morphology is developed via a finite element analysis.
+The change in mechanical properties was studied through employment of spatially resolved nanoindentation.
+The specimen was sectioned and nanoindents were applied at the cross section to examine mechanical responses of the laser-modified region.
+Fracture toughness measurements are carried out to investigate the effects of the laser treatment on strength of the glass.
+[DOI: 10.1115/1.4002062]

-Introduction
+1 Introduction

 Glasses are widely used in optical, electronic, and biomedical applications because of their excellent mechanical, thermal, and optical properties.
-For applications such as microfluidics, lab-on-a-chip, and flat panel displays, there is a need to join glasses.
-Glass joining techniques based on adhesive agents are unreliable and have poor mechanical, thermal and chemical durability [1].
-Further, anodic bonding, another glass joining technique, requires heating of the entire device by applying a large electrical field for an extended period of time [2].
+For applications such as microfluidics, lab-ona-chip, and flat panel displays, there is a need to join glasses.
+Glass joining techniques based on adhesive agents are unreliable and have poor mechanical, thermal, and chemical durability [1].
+Furthermore, anodic bonding, another glass joining technique, requires heating of the entire device by applying a large electrical field for an extended period of time [2].
 This is undesirable as the entire device is subject to thermally induced changes due to elevated temperatures.
 Therefore, localized melting and joining only at the interface by transmission welding using a femtosecond pulse laser has the potential to improve reliability and durability.

 Over the last decade, several research groups have studied the use of femtosecond lasers to process transparent materials.
 Davis et al. [3] and Glezer et al. [4] reported on the femtosecond laser induced changes in the interior of transparent materials, and discussed the potential for fabrication of photonic devices for telecommunication applications and three-dimensional optical data storages.
 These early reports prompted further investigation into the laser-matter interactions and the mechanisms for feature formation in transparent materials.
-Due to the physics of lasermatter interactions, femtosecond lasers are specifically suitable for processing dielectric materials.
+Due to the physics of laser-matter interactions, femtosecond lasers are specifically suitable for processing dielectric materials.
 When a femtosecond laser pulse is focused into the interior of the material, the laser intensity around the focal volume is extremely high and causes nonlinear absorption.
 Consequently, permanent structural modification occurs locally at the location of the laser focus.
-A study of the morphology of these structural changes showed that laser energy governs the size and the numerical aperture (NA) of the objective lens governs the shape of the affected region.
-It was also shown that the features can be induced through mechanisms dominated by localized melting or explosive plasma expansion, depending on the laser and focusing parameters [5].
+A study of the morphology of these structural changes showed that laser energy governs the size and the numerical aperture (NA) of the objective lens governs the shape of the affected region [5].
+It was also shown that the features can be induced through mechanisms dominated by localized melting or explosive plasma expansion, depending on the laser and focusing parameters [6,7].